zxy0305/Regex-Pattern-Matching-and-Replacement/README.md

-# Web Application for Regex Pattern Matching and Replacement
+# Regex Processor

-A Django + React application for uploading CSV/XLSX files, describing text patterns in natural language, converting those descriptions into regular expressions, replacing matches in selected columns, and exporting the processed data.
+A Django + React application for uploading CSV/XLSX files, describing text patterns in natural language, converting those descriptions into regex pattern using OpenAI, replacing matches with custom replacement value, and exporting the processed data as CSV.

 ## Features

 - Upload CSV and XLSX files.
 - Display uploaded data in a table.
-- Select one or more columns for processing.
+- Display columns parsed from files for processing.
 - Convert natural language descriptions to regex patterns.
 - Use OpenAI when `OPENAI_API_KEY` is configured.
 - Fall back to built-in rules for common patterns such as emails, phone numbers, URLs, dates, numbers, and names.
-- Replace matched text and highlight changed cells.
+- Replace matched text with custom replacement value and highlight changed cells.
 - Export processed rows as CSV.

 ## Project Structure